 It is worse if you have a stressful life or feel anxious, because this brings your shoulders even higher and stiffer, and you are very often unaware of it.
 This is a very common senario with shoulder, neck and back problems.
-Your body is perfectly designed to hold itself up without your conscious effort, so just let your shoulders drop and lift the front of your chest forward for 1/2 inch keeping this lower back curved.
-This is a perfect posture!
-It might be hard to achieve immediately, but if you make a habit of relaxing your shoulders and neck you will avoid lots of problems and pains.
+Your body is perfectly designed to hold itself up without your conscious effort, so just let your shoulders drop back and lift the front of your chest forward for 1/2 inch keeping this lower back curved.
+This is your first step to perfect posture!
+It might be hard to achieve it immediately, but if you make a habit of relaxing your shoulders and neck you will avoid lots of problems and pains.

 Your posture has to be maintained right not by “forcing” yourself straight, but achieving a correct balance between opposing muscle groups through correct exercise and stretching.

 Ask your chiropractor.

 Now please, breathe in fully, then breathe out and relax your shoulders, letting them fall back.
 Now, lift the middle of your chest 1/2 inch up without creating any tension in your back or shoulders and keeping your lower back naturally curved.
 That’s it – perfect posture!
 If you have trouble relaxing your shoulders or feel pain, go and see your chiropractor to restore the natural mobility of your joints in the upper back and neck, and they will give you some simple exercises to balance your posture.